iotile/candidate_coding_challenges/radiation/README.md

 Received Stream 4096: 370 at 2019-01-24 22:39:57.990320
 ```

+You may see hex values instead of integers for the Stream ID (i.e. 4096 showing up as 0x1000, and the value after the colon as well) depending on which version of Python you are using.

 ## NOTES
 - Please do not create a public fork or public solution to this repo.
 If you do want to store your work, we ask that you keep it in your own private repos (git lets everyone do this now!).